-Professor, Department of Biochemistry, Microbiology and Immunology and Vice Dean of Graduate Studies
+Professor and Vice Dean of Graduate and Postdoctoral Studies

 Room: Roger Guindon Hall, Room 4129A (office), 4135 (lab)

 Lab: 613-562-5800 ext.
 8220

 Microbial genomic, gene expression and regulation, microarray and functional genomic.
 Foodborne pathogens, host-pathogen interactions, colonization and virulence factors, animal models of human infection, and gut-microbe interactions.
 Campylobacter jejuni, iron acquisition and metabolism, and stress responses.